fb pixel

 In many cases, the abutment is attached to the dental implant metal post when the post is implanted.
 That means you won’t need an extra surgical step.

-Choosing your New Artificial Teeth
+Choosing Your New Artificial Teeth

 After the abutment is placed, your gums must heal for one or two weeks before the artificial tooth can be attached.
 Once the gums heal, you’ll have more impressions made of your mouth and remaining teeth.